openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

-The QUIC Fault Injector is a component within the OpenSSL test framework that can be used to simulate misbehaving peers and confirm that that OpenSSL QUIC implementation behaves in the expected manner as a result of such misbehaviour.
+The QUIC Fault Injector is a component within the OpenSSL test framework that can be used to simulate misbehaving peers and confirm that that OpenSSL QUIC implementation behaves in the expected manner in the event of such misbehaviour.

 Typically an individual test will inject one particular misbehaviour (i.e. a fault) into an otherwise normal QUIC connection.
 Therefore the fault injector will have to be capable of creating fully normal QUIC protocol elements, but also offer the flexibility for a test to modify those normal protocol elements as required for the specific test circumstances.
-The OpenSSL QUIC implementaiton in libssl does not offer the capability to send faults since it is designed to be RFC compliant.
+The OpenSSL QUIC implementation in libssl does not offer the capability to send faults since it is designed to be RFC compliant.